-The rationale behind the passing of the new law itself does also not make sense.
+The rationale behind the passing of the new law itself also does not make sense.
 The law claims to protect the domestic helper, but as some domestic helpers say, in fact, it makes them more vulnerable.

-And why, if both sides, the employer and the domestic helper, prefer a live-out arrangement, should they be refrained from doing so?
+And if both sides, the employer and the domestic helper, prefer a live-out arrangement, should they be refrained from doing so?
 Moreover, this new law has created a “cat-mouse” situation, since many employers and domestic helpers would furtively enter into a live-out arrangement.

 The legal consequence of violating the live-in rule

 Of course what may seem like an innocuous agreement for both the employer and domestic helper to enter into a live-out arrangement may not seem so in front of the law.
 Playing cat and mouse with the government would involve many offences that may lead to serious criminal sanctions.

 For example, in order for employer and domestic helper to enter into a live-out arrangement, they would still need to state that they have entered into a live-in arrangement when the domestic helper applies for a working visa and when the employer applies for the application for employing a foreign domestic helper.
 Such a trivial lie would amount to a false representation to the Immigration Department and is an offence under the Hong Kong Immigration Ordinance.
 It could even lead to a (maximum) fine of HK$150,000 and imprisonment of 14 years.